lkodinsson/MARS/Basic/Talents.md

 **Requirements:** Max Intelligence 11+, Charisma

-You get advantage when assisting others perform skill checks.
+You get advantage when assisting others to perform skill checks.

 ## Toughness